 Elderberry can be found in the wild in Maine growing near ditches, roadsides, and wet meadows.
 They prefer full sun and can grow 8-10 feet tall.
 Their beautiful white flowers bloom in late spring or early summer and attract bees and other pollinators (and the elder flower is also used for culinary and medicinal purposes).
 Our native species is also an important host plant for over 40 species of butterflies and moths.
 The fruits ripen in late August and are relished by migrating songbirds.
-Elderberry is a hearty, deciduous shrub and a wonderful addition to your yard (seeds can be purchased from the Wild Seed Project).
+Elderberry is a hearty, deciduous shrub and a wonderful addition to your yard (seeds can be purchased from the Wild Seed Project online shop).
 With the rise of elderberry’s popularity over the last few years, it can often be difficult to find the berries for making syrups and shrubs – another reason to plant a few in your yard!
 Be sure to leave some fruits for the birds.

 Elderberry has long been used in herbal medicine and it’s easy to continue this healthy tradition today.
 I have taken elderberry daily during the fall and winter months for several years and I now regularly give it to my young children to ward off the germs of preschool and kindergarten!
 I have always made elderberry syrup, but this past fall I experimented with making elderberry shrub.
 Shrub is a traditional beverage made with apple cider vinegar, fruit, and honey.
 Shrubs were very common in before the introduction of refrigeration as a way to preserve the fruits of the summer months.